vrajshah5104/software-engineering-project/READMEsrs.md

 for
 Kalinga Institute of Industrial Technology (KIIT) University

-Building a software product to enhance the emotional intelligence and performance of a chess player
+Building a Software Product to Enhance the Emotional Intelligence and Performance of a Chess Player

 Version 2.0 to be approved